Type & Type-Making History and Design

 image link-blank-sf0.jpg

-[NOT ONLINE YET] For the history and design of typefaces.
+[NOT REALLY UP TO DATE] That is, bibliography for design and the history of design of types and letterform designs for use in types (but not of lettering qua lettering).
 For the bibiliography of the history of type and matrix making per se, see ../ Making Printing Matrices & Type -> Bibliography.
 (There is some overlap between the two, of course.)